-12+ Growing up in the 1970s in Perth, WA, I once had a primary school teacher who was a lay preacher on the weekends.
-He started class every day (at our supposedly secular state school) with the Lord's Prayer and gospel readings.
+12+ At primary school in Perth, Western Australia, in the 1970s, I had a teacher who was also a lay preacher on the weekends.
+Before schoolwork, he started the day at our (supposedly) secular state school with the Lord's Prayer and gospel readings.
 And his favourite scripture topic was Signs of the Second Coming.

-Whenever a natural or man-made disaster struck some far-flung place in the world, our teacher greeted the class the following morning with a beaming face.
-"Did you hear the news?" he'd ask.
-"About the earthquake—flood—fire—famine—war?"
-Disasters, he informed us with a saintly smile, were Signs of the Second Coming.
+Whenever natural or man-made disasters struck some far-flung place in the world, our teacher greeted the class the next morning with a beaming face.
+"Did you hear the news about the earthquake —flood—fire—drought— famine—war?" he'd ask enthusiastically.
+"Disasters," he informed us with a saintly smile, "are Signs of the Second Coming."

-The Second Coming became a subject of discussion in the school playground.
-One classmate joked he hoped it wouldn't happen before he'd played league footy for Perth.
+The Second Coming became a school playground topic, too.
+One classmate joked he hoped it wouldn't happen before he grew up and played Aussie Rules footy for Perth.
 But unlike my classmate, I was a nervy kid.
-And the gospel readings and our teacher's enthusiasm for Signs of the Second Coming panicked the eleven-year-old me.
+And the daily gospel readings and our teacher's zealous reporting of Signs of the Second Coming spooked the eleven-year-old me.

-I dreaded seeing disasters on the evening TV news.
-And each night before going to bed, I'd pop out to the backyard and scan the dark Perth sky.
-If I spotted a falling star (another Sign, the teacher said), my panic soared.
+I dreaded news of disasters on the evening TV.
+And each night before going to bed, I'd pop out to the backyard and scan the dark Perth skies.
+If I spotted a falling star ("Another Sign," the teacher gleefully told us), my panic soared.
 And I'd lie awake in bed, unable to sleep for fear the Second Coming was upon us.

-Later that year, my family moved house, and I moved schools.
-In my new (secular state) classroom, we still started the day with the Lord's Prayer, but there were no more gospel readings.
+Later that year, my family moved house to another suburb, and I moved schools.
+In my new secular state classroom, we still started the day with the Lord's Prayer (it was the 1970s), but there were no more gospel readings.
 I soon stopped worrying about Signs of the Second Coming.
 And with the onset of puberty, I started worrying about other things, like girls.

 LOVE WRITING FICTION?